Are We Making the Right Choices in Foods to Fight Fatigue?

 Bananas are one of the best foods to fight fatigue.
 Rich in potassium, vitamins, and minerals, bananas are one of the cheapest and most readily available energy sources around the world.
 Have in a smoothie, as is or incorporate in a milkshake to get benefitted twice over.

-Packed with fiber, carbohydrates, and protein (a good trio), beans are right on top of foods that fight fatigue.
-They are rich in fiber that helps to stabilize the blood sugar levels and prevent sudden spikes or dips in sugar levels.
+Packed with fibre, carbohydrates, and protein (a good trio), beans are right on top of foods that fight fatigue.
+They are rich in fibre that helps to stabilize the blood sugar levels and prevent sudden spikes or dips in sugar levels.
 There is a range of options available like kidney beans, cluster beans, regular French beans, and garbanzo beans.
 Eat them as a snack or as part of a curry.

 11. Sweet Potatoes

-Sweet potatoes are a healthier option to potatoes when looking for good carbohydrates to sustain the bodily functions.
-They are high in fiber and rich in potassium.
+Sweet potatoes are a healthier option to potatoes when looking for good carbohydrates to sustain bodily functions.
+They are high in fibre and rich in potassium.
 Potassium keeps the electrolyte balance maintained and helps the body by lowering the blood pressure.
 When the body is relaxed, it responds better to stress and fatigue.
 Also, know about the stress foods to avoid.

 12. Green or Black Tea

 Tea has much less caffeine than coffee.
 Also, it has an amino acid- theanine which helps to enhance concentration and makes one alert.
 Be warned, though.
 If you have some tea close to your bedtime, it might hamper with your ability to hit the sack on time.

-A good night’s sleep, eating meals on time and making healthy choices when it comes to foods that reduce fatigue will go a long way in keeping you feeling energetic and active.
+A good night’s sleep, eating meals on time and making healthy choices when it comes to foods that do not cause fatigue will go a long way in keeping you feeling energetic and active.
 Nothing can replace a good lifestyle to fight off exhaustion in this fast-paced world.
 Replace junk and processed food with nuts and whole grains with the right foods to fight fatigue.
 If you still feel tired or experience low levels of energy, talk to your doctor.